-Section 3.3.10 of this chapter deals with Community Safety and Security.
+Section 3.3.10 of this chapter deals with Community Safety and Security, which includes Law Enforcement and Traffic Control.

 ENVIRONMENTAL ANALYSIS

 Information for this section was obtained from the previous SDFs of Camdeboo, Ikwezi and Baviaans, as well as the State of the Environment Report for the Sarah Baartman District, compiled by The Centre of Environmental Management, University of the Free State.